Buy me a Cup of Aloha

-If you don't have access to high quality raw milk or cream, you can make a whipped cream from coconut milk that you buy in a can from the store as an alternative to dairy to make a Vegan or Paleo whipped cream recipe.
+If you don't have access to good quality heavy cream or raw milk, you can make whipped cream from coconut milk in a can.

 How to Whip Cream by Hand - The Basics

 - A Very Cold Bowl (put in the freezer for 5 to 10 minutes)

 - A Very Cold Large Whisk (put in the freezer for 5 to 10 minutes)

 - Good Quality Heavy Cream (40% milk fat content)

 - Or 100% Grass Fed Raw Heavy Cream

 - Pour the heavy cream into the ice cold bowl and tilt the bowl slightly.

 - Whisk in an up and over movement to aerate the cream to create more volume.

 - This also helps the cream to hold its shape.